-For example, you could progress to cabin crew supervisor or a senior air cabin crew position.
+For example, you could progress to a senior air cabin crew position or pursue private jet work.
 Alternatively, you may decide to work in a ground-based role like cabin crew training, recruitment, passenger services, marketing or sales – the possibilities and truly endless!

 You could also decide to pursue further training, which can be organised through in-house specialist courses such as crew resource management.